logo

 Lesson Objective

 Inevitably, the glider pilot may be faced with the situation of slack line in the tow rope.
-These situations happen esspecially during gusty conditions, during towplane malfunctions (towplane decelerating), getting terribly out of position, rapid towplane banking, or just flying cross-country on aero-tow.
-The instructor will call the tow pilot and ask him to reduce his rate of climb, and will demonstrate getting into slack rope situations, and how to deal with them smoothly.
+These situations happen especially during gusty conditions, during towplane malfunctions (towplane decelerating), getting terribly out of position, rapid towplane banking, or just flying cross-country on aerotow.
+The instructor may call the tow pilot and ask him to reduce his rate of climb, and will demonstrate getting into slack rope situations, and how to deal with them smoothly.

 Regulatory Requirement